-Today in 2020, Google is still dominating the search engine market, with approximately 80% of all searches through their search engine.
+Today in 2020, Google is still dominating with a sizable uk search engine market share.
+Approximately 80% of all searches through their search engine.
 In this article we take a look at Google UK Search Engine Ranking in 2020 and beyond.

 UK Search Engine Market Share